axieinfinity/ronin-documentation/docs/community/join.md

 ---
-description: Join Ronin community
+description: Welcome to the Ronin community
 ---

 # Join our community

 ## Welcome to the Ronin community

 Join our community of blockchain enthusiasts, developers, and crypto learners.
-Let's build a responsible data economy and empower users worldwide to take back their online privacy.

-Mission is to bring blockchain to mass adoption through fun and practical applications aka gaming.
+We look forward to working together on our mission to bring blockchain to mass adoption through fun and practical applications.

-## Social media
+## Social media channels

 Stay informed on the latest Ronin news, events, and programs by joining our social media channels: